top of page

 Focus on the solution:

 The conflict management process is not a place to air grievances, no matter how tempting that may be.
-The focus of meeting is to resolve the conflict by developing an actionable solution that works for everyone so that work can continue and the conflict does not reoccur.
+The focus of meeting is to resolve the conflict by effectively communicating and developing an actionable solution that works for everyone so that work can continue and the conflict does not reoccur.

 Make sure that the common goal of both sides is the primary objective.